slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Democratising the right to lazyness

+2021-06-23

+- On demand deliveries are already a strong trend on retail and work.

 ### Democracy under siege

 2021-06-16